zhangjiahao2024/zhangjiahao.github.io/_pages/about.md

 ---

 I will be a Ph.D.
-Student of [The University of Queensland](https://www.uq.edu.au/) on Oct.
-1, 2024, and supervised by [Prof. Zuduo Zheng](https://researchers.uq.edu.au/researcher/20105).
+Student of [The University of Queensland](https://www.uq.edu.au/) on Oct., 2024, supervised by [Prof. Zuduo Zheng](https://researchers.uq.edu.au/researcher/20105).
 My research primarily focuses on Connected and Automated Vehicles (CAV), Driving Behaviors, Intersection, etc.

 Research Areas
 ------